au-ts/microkit_tutorial/website/src/part1.md

     is used to refer to that file from now on.
 Say if you want to read or write or close the file, you have to use the file-descriptor.
 You can think of capabilities as similar to file-descriptors except that it is for every kind of object in seL4.
 For example if you wanted a thread to have access to a certain page of memory, it must have the capability to that page.
-If you want to threads to be able to communicate (as we'll see later), each thread must also have capabilities to the communication objects (such as Endpoints and Notifications in seL4).
+If you want multiple threads to communicate (as we'll see later), each thread must also have capabilities to the communication objects (such as Endpoints and Notifications in seL4).
 </details>